-An eight-year-old boy in Omaha was hit when he darted back out into the street in front of the school bus he had just disembarked.
+An eight-year-old boy in Omaha, Nebraska was hit when he darted back out into the street in front of the school bus from where he had just disembarked.

 The tragic incident happened just before 5 p.m.
-Monday when an Omaha Public Schools bus released 16 students, including eight-year-old Haji Mohamed, off at a stop near his home.
-Surveillance video from a nearby residence shows Mohamed walking down the sidewalk with a group of other students before inexplicably running back to the street and out in front of the bus that was slowly pulling away from the curb to merge back into traffic.
+Monday when an Omaha Public Schools bus released 16 students off at a stop near the home of eight-year-old Haji Mohamed.
+Surveillance video from a nearby residence shows Mohamed walking down the sidewalk with a group of other students before inexplicably running back to the street and out in front of the bus.
+The bus was slowly pulling away from the curb to merge back into traffic.

 The second-grader at Springville Elementary sustained what Sgt.
-Chuck Casey of the Omaha Police Department called “extremely life-threatening” injuries, received “life-saving measures” and was taken to Nebraska Medicine, where he died that evening.
+Chuck Casey of the Omaha Police Department called “extremely life-threatening” injuries.
+The boy received “life-saving measures” and was taken to Nebraska Medicine, where he died that evening.
 The six other students on the bus were unhurt and were taken back to school by a second bus.